By Eric Wall | April 25, 2025

 1. We don’t want large language models trained using client data.

-Attorneys often assume that, for GenAI tools to work effectively, they need to be trained on their client’s data or their own data.
+Attorneys often assume that, for LLMs to work effectively, they need to be trained on their client’s data or their own data.
 This isn’t the case.
-The most sophisticated large language models can understand even the most complex subject matter and be provided the background they need to understand the context of the documents that are the subject of the litigation without altering the weights of the model.
+The most sophisticated LLMs can understand even the most complex subject matter and be provided the background they need to understand the context of the documents that are the subject of the litigation without altering the weights of the model.

-Syllo addresses this concern by providing a secure environment and ensuring that client data is not used to train underlying GenAI models.
+Syllo addresses this concern by providing a secure environment and ensuring that client data is not used to train underlying LLMs.
 This approach allows legal teams to leverage the full power of advanced language models without compromising client confidentiality.

-GenAI document tagging has proven to perform better than human reviewers.
+Empirical studies, including head-to-head reviews against human reviewers, demonstrate that Syllo’s agentic approach to automated document tagging performs better than human reviewers.
 Users of Syllo can expect to identify 95% or more of all relevant documents with the initial review already resulting in a high recall rate.
 Performance can be further improved by conducting quality control reviews and further refining instructions based on those areas in which GenAI document tagging has been overinclusive or underinclusive.

 4. We don’t have time to learn a new workflow or integrate GenAI document tagging into our tech stack.